MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ## Stopping The Bleeding

-What if you have a giant monolithic account with a mix of private and public assets, that you didn't apply these design principles to?
+What if you have a giant monolithic account with a mix of private and public assets to which you didn’t apply these design principles?

-All hope is not lost, but you and I are going to need to play [whack-a-mole](https://www.youtube.com/watch?v=iqihTaHblzM) together.
+All hope is not lost, but you and I will need to play [whack-a-mole](https://www.youtube.com/watch?v=iqihTaHblzM) together.

 ![alt text](https://media.tenor.com/hGclJ34JeSIAAAAC/one-punch.gif)